Bentsen-Rio Grande Valley State Park: History

-The park has become a prime area for bird watching and butterfly watching.
-When the Bentsen-Rio Grande Valley State Park became the headquarters of the World Birding Center's network of nine sites in 2004, vehicular traffic was banned and RV camping was no longer allowed in the park.
-The other sites, all located in south Texas, include Edinburg Scenic Wetlands; Harlingen Arroyo Colorado, Resaca de la Palma State Park, Roma Bluffs, Quinta Mazatlan, Old Hidalgo Pumphouse Nature Park, Estero Llano Grande State Park, South Padre Island Birding and Nature Center.
-More than 325 species of birds, and more than 250 species of butterflies have been noted in the Bentsen park.
-The park is popular to butterfly watchers.
+The park is a prime area for birdwatching and butterfly watching.
+When Bentsen–Rio Grande Valley State Park became the headquarters of the World Birding Center's network of nine sites in 2004, vehicular traffic was banned and RV camping was discontinued.
+More than 325 species of birds and over 250 species of butterflies have been recorded in the park.
+The park is particularly popular among butterfly watchers.
 The North American Butterfly Association operates the National Butterfly Center adjacent to the park.